Quantum GraviElectro Dynamics: Yang--Mills--Utiyama Lagrangian

 \subsection{BRST transformation}

-The standard procedure of canonical quantization based on the BRST symmetry\cite{Becchi:1974md,Tyutin:1975qk} is well established.
-In this study, we utilise a quantization method proposed by Nakanishi\cite{Nakanishi01061966}, Kugo and Ojima\cite{kugo1979local,Kugo1978459}.
+The standard procedure of canonical quantisation based on the BRST symmetry\!\cite{Becchi:1974md,Tyutin:1975qk} is well established.
+In this study, we utilise a quantisation method proposed by Nakanishi\!\cite{Nakanishi01061966}, Kugo and Ojima\!\cite{kugo1979local,Kugo1978459}.
 The Nakanishi--Kugo--Ojima method introduces the auxiliary field and the Fadeev--Popov ghost field and sets the BRST transformation on all fields that appear in theory.
-This section provides a set of the BRST transformations for the QGED.
+This section provides a set of the BRST transformations for the Yang--Mills--Utiyama theory.

-The BRST transformations for un-renormalised fields are common to those for renormalised fields; thus, we omit suffix ``$ \bare$'' in the following.
+The BRST transformations for unrenormalised fields are common to those for renormalised fields; thus, we omit the suffix ``$ \bare$'' in the following.